SiddiqSoft/sip2json/README.md

  Release | Notes
 ---------|---------
-v1.0.0   | Basic decoder and encoder for response messages: NOTIFY, ACK,
+v1.0.0   | Basic decoder for NOTIFY and encoder for REGISTER and SUBSCRIBE.

 ## References